mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 <img width="1873" height="440" alt="image" src="https://github.com/user-attachments/assets/6c7344ce-3407-4c61-a5bb-68682b654f6e" />

-The log sources related to source IP, 40.80.148.42, have signatures and 23.22.63.114 has nothing.
+The log sources related to source IP, 40.80.148.42, returned signatures but 23.22.63.114 did not.
 From this, we can conclude that the attacker did a vulnerability scan with 40.80.148.42 IP.

 Answer: 40.80.148.42